binarybrain11/cryptographyInteractive/README.md

 -   print: prints binary string
 -   len: Returns length in bytes

+### Lambda

+To change the size of lambda, adjust the L_SIZE constant at the top of the cryptointeractive.py file.

 ### Attack Function

 The attacking function will return a string to indicated its guess